Skip to main content

 docker push $IMAGE_REPOSITORY/dataops-spcs-runner:latest

-Start the DataOps runner for Snowpark Container Services
+Create a DataOps Runner for Snowpark Container Services

-Step 1 - Fetch registration tokens from the platform
+Step 1 - Fetch a registration token from the platform

 The registration token is generated automatically in DataOps.live and is used to link together the runner you are about to create with your specific DataOps project or group.